Ruud's Commodore Site Home Email

 Multiple configurations.

-Only needing 6 of the 11 addresslines of the 2K RAMs means that the rest has to be tied to GND.
+Only needing 6 of the 11 address lines of the 2K RAMs means that the rest has to be tied to GND.
 Or.....
 Connecting these lines to a latch means we can store multiple configurations.
-Instead of giving up to 128 commands to to change from one configuration to another, just one will do.
+Instead of giving up to 128 commands to change from one configuration to another, just one will do.
 OK, the configurations have to be stored in the MMU first but that is the only time you need to apply so many MMU commands in row.
 For the rest it is just one command.
 (Unless you change a complete configuration of course)

 The MMU starts to occupy too much space....

-Using a 16 bits wide MMU with 7 addresslines means it will occupy 128 bytes memory.
-Adding the latch mentioned her above means it will occupy 256 byte (129 with some extra hardware).
-So my next idea is using a latch for the other addresslines as well.
-There are two major advantages:
+Using a 16 bits wide MMU with 7 address lines means it will occupy 128 bytes memory.
+Adding the latch mentioned her above means it will occupy 256 byte.
+So my next idea is using a latch for the other address lines as well.
+The advantage is that the MMU will only occupy four bytes: two latches and the MMU data.

 Having questions or comment?
-You want more Info?
+You want more information?

 You can email me here.